timeanddate/libtad-net/README.md

 Location data type:
 --------------------------------------

-Get UTC offset for local time (only applicable if service.IncludeListOfTimeChanges has been set to true):
+Get UTC offset for a local time (only applicable if service.IncludeListOfTimeChanges has been set to true):

 		DateTimeOffset localTime = new DateTimeOffset(2015, 6, 7, 0);
 		Location sampleLoc = result.FirstOrDefault();